 Drugs used in modern medicine are manufactured with mammalian cell culture.

-Why Mammalian Cells?Humans have been making therapeutic biological molecules using fermentation since Alexander Fleming sneezed into a Petri dish and discovered penicillan.
+Why Mammalian Cells?Humans have been making therapeutic biological molecules utilizing fermentation since Alexander Fleming sneezed into a Petri dish and discovered penicillin.
 But complex biological molecules, like antibodies, cannot be produced by microbes because microbes cannot do post-translational processing.
 Post-translational what?

 Basically when our bodies construct a human protein from the things we eat, our cells will "sign" the newly created protein with a carbohydrate.
 This "signature" not only helps the protein fold, but also helps our bodies recognize the protein as self-made.
 Microbes do not have the machinery to do this post-translational glycosolation such that proteins made by them simply unfold and lose their therapeutic value.